Best Water Filter Pitcher for Well Water – 7 Reviews & Guide (2023)

 • Flip lid is prone to getting stuck and top may fall off when pouring water.

-Recommended for
+Best for

 The Epic Nano water filter pitcher is our second best choice for highly effective well water filtration.

-3. For PFOA/PFOS: Aquagear Water Filter Pitcher
+3. Best for PFOA/PFOS: Aquagear Water Filter Pitcher

 In our third review we check out the Aquagear water filter pitcher.
 It’s typically used for tap water filtration, but can also serve for filtering properly disinfected well water.